NajeebAhmedBhuiyan/najeebahmedbhuiyan.github.io/README.md

-# Mechatronics Engineer | TinyML & Robotics Enthusiast
+# Mechatronics Engineer | Edge-AI & Robotics Enthusiast
 I am an undergraduate student from Bangladesh, currently pursuing a degree in Mechatronics Engineering at the Rajshahi University of Engineering & Technology (RUET).
-Alongside my academic studies, I am deeply passionate about TinyML and Robotics, with additional experience in Data Science.
+Alongside my academic studies, I am deeply passionate about Edge-AI and Robotics, with additional experience in Data Science.
 For my undergraduate thesis, I engineered a bimanual gesture interface for a ROS-based mobile manipulator, integrating Edge AI and sensor fusion to enhance human-robot interaction.
 Previously, I authored a technical paper on an autonomous firefighting robot, which was published by [IEEE](https://ieeexplore.ieee.org/abstract/document/10800122).

 Apart from these, I love literature, world cinema, songs, and cats.